lahlab/rune-fl/RFL.md

 # ᚠᚱᛁ (RFL 0.0) Rune Free License

+RFL is based of Mozilla Public License, v.
+2.0 with the changes noted below.

+> 1.12.
+“Secondary License”

+> means either the GNU General Public License, Version 2.0, the GNU
+> Lesser General Public License, Version 2.1, the GNU Affero General
+> Public License, Version 3.0, or any later versions of those licenses.

+Replace by

 ### 1.12.
-“Secondary License”

-means either the GNU General Public License, Version 2.0, the GNU Lesser General Public License, Version 2.1, the GNU Affero General Public License, Version 3.0, or any later versions of those licenses.
+"Upgrade target License"

 ### 2.4.
 Subsequent Licenses